-The three-cabin layout (shown here -- two in the stern and one forward) relocates the stall shower across the boat, in lieu of the hanging locker (as shown here).
+The three-cabin layout (shown here -- two in the stern and one forward) relocates the optional stall shower across the boat, in lieu of the hanging locker (as shown here).

 Aft Cabin Bulkhead Placement.
 In what we suspect will be the most popular layout of the boat, the area beneath the cockpit is divided roughly two thirds into a very large sleeping cabin to port, and one third storage locker accessed through a typical cockpit locker hatch.

 The other option back here, which cannot be altered once the boat is built, divides the same space into two equal cabins.
 Either or both can be finished by Beneteau with a typical fore-and-aft oriented quarter berth, and the cockpit locker seat becomes much shallower in order to raise the overhead below.

 Head and Shower Locations.
 The other immutable change that happens concurrent with the division of the stern is the shower location.
 In the two-cabin layout the shower is just aft of the head to starboard.

 With three cabins, the shower stall moves across to port, replacing the hanging locker.

 Or, the hanging locker is kept in place, the shower is eliminated, leaving the head with a pull-around curtain and retractable shower curtain, making it a wet head.

 In the Daysailer and Weekender configurations, the area beneath the cockpit can also be left without furnishings, either subdivided equally amidships (shown here) or with the hard partition roughly a third of the way from the starboard hull side.